aka Delawter, Pipe Creek Falls

 This

-cemetery is charmingly situated on quite high ground, and small tracts of land
+cemetery is charmingly situated on quite high ground, and small tracts

 have repeatedly been added to it.